Domoconnor/orange-corpus/04_Sensor.md

 $$ 454.54/24= 18.9 days $$

 This was a more reasonable amount of time and would give us a good amount of data that we could use in the future.
 The battery pack we were using could also be easily charged using  a micro usb cable (the same kind that is used to charge phones) which meant we could ask the client to charge it if it did run out of power.

+A version of this code can be found [here](sensor/SDCardPrototype/)

 ####Iteration 2